-- 3.17 The Audit Commission has highlighted the importance of high levels of co-operation between the various agencies involved in the prevention and detection of fraud bribery and corruption in the public sector.
+- 3.17 It is important that there is a high level of co-operation between the various agencies involved in the prevention and detection of fraud bribery and corruption in the public sector.
 In accordance with data protection and human rights regulations the Authority maintains links with, and shares information with many organisations including;

 - National Audit Office

 - Police

 - CIPFA national and regional audit groups

 - County Chief Auditors' Network

 - Northern Counties Chief Internal Auditor Group

 - National Anti-Fraud Network

 - Government Agencies

 - Other Public Sector Bodies

 - 3.18 Ultimately, the best method of deterring fraudulent activity may be to ensure that fraudsters are left in no doubt about the consequences of their actions.
 This Authority will investigate fully all instances of suspected fraud and corruption brought to its attention and will normally refer such matters for criminal investigation.